metamath/lamp-guide/docs/11/index.md

 What's extraordinary is that you can build up, assertion by assertion, to eventually completely prove complex mathematical ideas.

-Let's try to prove something very basic, using only some basic beginnings.
-This will help you learn more about both the metamath-lamp tool and the `set.mm` database.

 ### Proof: Principle of the syllogism (`syl`)

-Let's prove something more basic.
+Let's prove something much more basic.
 Let's prove that if phi implies psi, and psi implies chi, then psi implies chi.
 In short, let's prove that implication is transitive.